julzaza/wildwitchherbs/_posts/2025-09-22-folk-hairloss-remedies.md

 In 17th-century Europe, a popular remedy for hair loss involved an **elixir** made from **juniper berries**, **pine bark**, and **willow leaves**.
 This concoction was believed to stimulate hair growth and was applied topically to the scalp.
 While the exact efficacy is unclear, the use of these plants reflects a long-standing tradition of utilizing **natural resources** for hair health.

 For those intrigued by unusual yet traditional hair growth methods, you might be fascinated by the Montenegrin highlands’ practice of using **cow dung as a scalp treatment**.
-Learn more about this curious folk remedy in [**Cow Dung for Hair Loss?
-Balkan Folklore from the Montenegrin Highlands**](/cow-dung-hair-loss-folk-remedy/).
+Learn more about this curious folk remedy in **[Cow Dung for Hair Loss](/cow-dung-hair-loss-folk-remedy/)**.

 ## 6. Japanese Kampo Medicine: Ginseng and Reishi Mushrooms